BU-CS320/Fall-2018/assignments/week10/hw/README.md

  * it is best to pull in form the upstream after you have committed and pushed to your private repo.

 ## Notes
+added a video and some tests.
-some more tests will be added, but you will be graded on at least some hidden tests, so please test thoroughly
+But you will be graded on at least some hidden tests, so please test thoroughly.

 ## REPL commands